+The two largest revenue sources for the School are from the State of Florida (86 percent) and the Charter School Implementation grant (11 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
+The implementation grant is received through FLDOE for new schools to aid in initial startup costs.

-The largest concentration of expenses is in instructional related functions which accounted for 80% of total expenditures.
+The largest concentration of expenses is for the instruction function, which accounted for 51 percent of total expenditures, and consists primarily of teachers' salaries.